arsmentis/arsmentis/source/contact/index.markdown

 footer: true
 ---

-Feel free to call or email me with your questions.
+If you’ve got an idea and you’re interested in working with me, feel free to contact me and we can meet and discuss your needs.

+I’m also available for consultation, so please feel free to contact me with questions.
+Together, we can determine how to make technology work for you.

 517.325.3759